erikdelange/Reinforcement-Learning-Maze/README.md

 This project demonstrates four different models to move through a maze.
 The main file is *game.py*.
 Here the environment and agent are defined.
 Near the end of the file a maze is defined, a model is trained and then used to play a number of games starting from different positions in the maze.
-When playing the agents moves can be plotted.
+When playing the agents moves can be plotted (see the example below).

 Package *models* contains the following models:
 1. *QRandom* is the simplest model and just selects the next move randomly.
 It does not learn